• Brain atlas sensitivity

 Input:

 cfg: a struct, or struct array.
-Each element of cfg defines the parameters associated with a simulation. if cfg='gpuinfo': return the supported GPUs and their parameters, see sample script at the bottom option: (optional), options is a string, specifying additional options option='preview': this plots the domain configuration using mcxpreview(cfg) option='opencl': force using mcxcl.mex* instead of mcx.mex* on NVIDIA/AMD/Intel hardware option='cuda': force using mcx.mex* instead of mcxcl.mex* on NVIDIA GPUs if one defines USE_MCXCL=1 in MATLAB command line window, all following mcxlab and mcxlabcl calls will use mcxcl.mex; by setting option='cuda', one can force both mcxlab and mcxlabcl to use mcx (cuda version).
-Similarly, if USE_MCXCL=0, all mcxlabcl and mcxlab call will use mcx.mex by default, unless one set option='opencl'. cfg may contain the following fields:
+Each element of cfg defines the parameters associated with a simulation. if cfg='gpuinfo': return the supported GPUs and their parameters, see sample script at the bottom option: (optional), option is a string, specifying additional options option='preview': this plots the domain configuration using mcxpreview(cfg) option='opencl': force using mcxcl.mex* instead of mcx.mex* on NVIDIA/AMD/Intel hardware option='cuda': force using mcx.mex* instead of mcxcl.mex* on NVIDIA GPUs if one defines USE_MCXCL=1 in MATLAB command line window, all following mcxlab and mcxlabcl calls will use mcxcl.mex; by setting option='cuda', one can force both mcxlab and mcxlabcl to use mcx (CUDA version).
+Similarly, if USE_MCXCL=0, all mcxlabcl and mcxlab calls will use mcx.mex by default, unless one sets option='opencl'. cfg may contain the following fields:

 == Required ==